kurt0cougar/Off-line-Handwritten-Character-Recognition-/README.md

 Trained on 28000 examples from the IAM-word dataset, validated on 8400 and tested on 3600.

-It is built from a CRNN architecture, with a CTC(Connectionist Temporal Classification) loss and decoder.
+It is built from a CRNN architecture, with a CTC(Connectionist Temporal Classification) loss and decoder(greedy decoder).

 After training for 30 epochs, the training loss: 4.2730 - val_loss: 5.1883.